-FE Federally Endangered FT Federally Threatened
+FE Federally Endangered

+FT Federally Threatened

 FPE Federally Endangered (Proposed)

 FC Federal Candidate

 BCC Bird of Conservation Concern

-3.4 Cultural Resources

 This section is a brief summary of the Cultural Resources Assessment, prepared in 2017 for the Karuk Happy Camp Family Services Center parcel, which is the same parcel as the one that will contain the Proposed Project (Appendix A; Karuk Tribe 2017).
 As a federal action, the proposed undertaking must comply with NEPA Section 106 (Codified as 36 CFR Part 800) of the National Historic Preservation Act (NHPA), and must consider effects to historic properties.
 The area of analysis for cultural and historic resources includes the area of potential effects (APE) for the Proposed Project.
 The NHPA is the primary federal legislation governing preservation of cultural and historical resources in the United States.
 The NHPA established a national historic preservation program, which encourages the identification and protection of cultural resources.
-Section 106 of the NHPA requires federal agencies to take into account the effects of their undertakings on historic properties listed in or eligible for the National Register of Historic Places and afford the Advisory Council on Historic Preservation (ACHP) a reasonable opportunity to comment on such undertakings (16 USC Section 470f).
+Section 106 of the NHPA requires federal agencies to take into account the effects of their undertakings on historic Preservation (ACHP) a reasonable opportunity to comment on such undertakings (16 USC Section 470f).
 The ACHP promulgated the Section 106 implementing regulations, found at 36 CFR Part 800, which sets forth the Section 106 process, including consultation requirements.